2025 Road Sealant

 Funding

-The estimate for this project is $3.5M and it will be funded by the County's Road & Bridge Fund.
+The estimate for this project is $3.5M and it will be funded by Senate Bill 1 (SB1).

 Traffic impacts